EVerest/everest-core/README.md

 If you run libocpp with OCPP1.6 with EVerest, the build process of [everest-core](https://github.com/EVerest/everest-core) will take care of installing all necessary dependencies for you.

 ### Run OCPP2.0.1 with EVerest
 If you run libocpp with OCPP1.6 with EVerest, the build process of [everest-core](https://github.com/EVerest/everest-core) will take care of installing all necessary dependencies for you.
-This includes the initialization of the device model database using the [config.json](config/v201/config.json) file.
+This includes the initialization of the device model database using the [component config](config/v201/component_config) files.

 ## Integrate this library with your Charging Station Implementation for OCPP1.6